 5. Eat Your Weight in Tacos & Guacamole

-You won’t find tacos or guacamole more fresh or delicious than those in Mexico, and I’ll be honest — Cabo San Lucas is where my love of Mexican food really took off.
-There are numerous taco fillings, but since Cabo is on the sea, it’s best to choose the fresh seafood tacos.
+You won’t find tacos or guacamole more fresh or delicious than those in Mexico, and I’ll be honest — Cabo San Lucas is where my love of Mexican food took off.
+There are numerous taco fillings, but since Cabo is on the sea, it’s best to choose fresh seafood tacos.
 They are tasty!

 Just about every place in Cabo San Lucas serves tacos and guacamole, so you’re never far away from your next snack.
-Pair your tacos with a tequila, and you’ll feel like a local.
+Pair your tacos with tequila, and you’ll feel like a local.

-We found the best guacamole at Omega Sports Bar on the beach, I definitely think that is where my guacamole addiction began.
+We found the best guacamole at Omega Sports Bar on the beach, I think that is where my guacamole addiction began.
 If you’re around the main town, head straight for Las Guacamayas for some delicious tacos.

 6. Dance The Night Away at El Squid Roe

 With cocktails in glasses that reach a metre off the table, throwback music and a sparkly disco ball, this eclectic bar keeps everyone smiling and dancing all night long (even if you’re just dancing in your seat).

-Meal prices are probably a little bit more than you would expect in Mexico – around $9 – $20USD for a main meal, depending on your order, and around $4USD for a cocktail – but the portions are very large and the atmosphere can’t be beat.
+Meal prices are probably a little bit more than you would expect in Mexico – around $9 – $20USD for a main meal, depending on your order, and around $4USD for a cocktail – but the portions are very large and the atmosphere can’t be beaten.

 ☞ SEE ALSO: Things To Do in San Pancho – A List of The Top 15